 Nothing is more endearing than a photograph that captures the connection between people and their pets.

 Imagine the value this picture will have after this woman’s dog is no longer here.
-The power of connection can’t be underestimated.
+The power of connection cannot be underestimated.

 Photographing pets is both fun and challenging.
 Use a fast shutter speed to make sure your images are sharp, experiment with different angles for interest and appeal, a wide aperature creates a lovely bokeh to highlight your subject, and you’ll get extra credit for creating connection.
 Animals are some of the best “people” on the planet.
 Go photograph your favorite pets today!

-Have you had luck photography your pets?
+Have you had luck photographing your pets?
 If so, please share your tips and tricks below!